 It was obvious that most of the problems that were left for MaxFund to solve, if you could call these beautiful helpless creatures a “problem”, were created from one or both of two conditions: pet overpopulation, and the lack of resources on responsible pet care and ownership.
 Given this, how could MaxFund not be involved in spay/neuter and pet owner education from the beginning?
 To not do so would be like baling a boat and ignoring the leak.
 Even though we did spaying and neutering from the beginning, it soon became apparent the problem was greater than we could handle.
 Nanci then started a campaign to purchase a spay/neuter trailer.
 With the sizable donation from Nancy and Ron Soule and many others, that dream came true.
 MaxFund now has a mobile trailer and a truck to pull it.
 The mobile S/N goes into rural areas and any other area where there is a need to help with animal problems.
 The Soule Family Foundation has been one of the main supporter of this program.
 It seemed natural to do what we could to improve the human/animal bond and to help the less fortunate pet owners take care of their pets.

 Dr. Suro with his medical care of the animals and opening MaxFund Wellness Clinic; he continued to care for MaxFund animals and offering the public a low-cost clinic to care for their animals.
 He received a second chance of life in November 2008; he received a kidney transplant from Hillary Rettig.
 Hillary said she gave because Bill and Nanci had given so much to the animals and she herself is an animal advocate.

 Nanci’s life has been MaxFund.
 This is her heart and her passion; she worked for 15 years without compensation for the love of the animals.
-She did whatever it took to make MaxFund grow to where it is today.
-She still writes grants and is involved with MaxFund.
-She says she will always do whatever is needed to help save the animals.
+She did whatever it took to make MaxFund grow.

 What is the future of MaxFund?